dhanushkasampath/typescript-added-app/README.md

 ### `npx create-react-app my-app --template typescript`

+Feature: Once we click on the todo items they should be removed.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).